-Most of us have already started switching up all our summer drinks with their pumpkin spice counterparts—admit it!
+Most of us have already switched up our summer drinks with their pumpkin spice counterparts—admit it!
 But your Starbucks order shouldn’t be the only thing that gets an autumn-themed revamp.
-Some of us are go-getters and have already repainted our walls to a burnt orange color, while others have barely registered the falling temperatures.
+Some of us are go-getters and have already repainted our walls to a burnt orange color.
+While others have barely registered the falling temperatures.
 If you think that buying a 99 cent plastic pumpkin and setting it on your front steps is “good enough,” you need to re-evaluate your life choices.

 When people think about fall home decor, they usually think orange leaves, pumpkins and squashes, pinecones, and pine-scented candles.
 In theory, fall decorating shouldn’t be too hard—key word, “in theory”.
 But because it’s been a full year since we last had to dig up our fall decorating bins, we’ll do you a favor and show you exactly what to avoid.
 Buckle up and let’s go!

 Fall color scheme

 We all (should) know that simply labeling colors as yellow, red, and green just doesn’t cut it.
 Listing basic colors gave us passing grades in elementary school—but it doesn’t give you a pass in real life!

 What happens when you toss up color options that are too general and expansive?
 Well, you get clashing tones or levels of intensity that just don’t work well together.
 Imagine a quilt that features queso-cheese colored pumpkins rocking chartreuse stems—doesn’t sound so good does it?